Proven-Paradox/shaper-system/Handbook.md

 * You automatically scan Squares instead of individuals, simultaneously learning about all creatures in that Square as well as checking for invisible creatures and objects in that Square.
 * You learn the target’s Physical and Mental Attack in addition to the usual stats.
 * You gain Boon +4 on the Stealth or Deception roll to conceal your use of the Scan Ability from your target.

-#### Ward Sense
-You are able to sense and identify wards placed by enemies accurately.
-Special: This Lesson costs 3 XP.

-#### Wide Ward
-When you use a single target Ward that normally has a Minor action requirement, you may increase that to a Major action.
-If you do, the Ward affects one Square.
-Applying this Technique counts as using a Careful action, even on Abilities that normally do not have the [Careful] tag.

 ------------
 # Chapter 8: Utilities